chen3feng/blade-build/README.md

 ╚═════╝ ╚══════╝╚═╝  ╚═╝╚═════╝ ╚══════╝
 ```

-An easy-to-use, fast and modern build system for trunk based development in large scale monorepo codebase.
+An easy-to-use, fast and modern build system for trunk based development in large-scale monorepo codebase.

 Click here to read [中文文档](README-zh.md).